top of page

 • Reduces inflammation

-• Decreases cortisol levels (stress)
+• Decreases cortisol levels (stress hormone)

 • Increases flexibility